 10. Read the Book You Loved as a Child

 Happiness expert Gretchen Rubin suggests this as an easy way to make yourself happy – and, the cosy feeling it’ll conjure up will feel like a hug.

-Gretchen suggests you put this book in a ‘happy bag’ that you pull out whenever you need a mood boost – which is one of the tips in our post on ways to boost your mood – you might want to check that out too.
+Gretchen suggests you put this book in a ‘happy bag’ that you pull out whenever you need a mood boost – if you like the sound of that, you’ll fit it, and heaps of other tips like it in out piece on ways to boost your mood – you might want to check that out too.

 11. Learn Something New